heptarch/heptarch.github.io/projects.md

 They did not crunch; they did not hustle.
 In fact, their only goal was research.
 The buildings were designed to facilitate disciplinary cross-talk, stimulation, and focus; Kelly oversaw that alchemy as well.
+As Kelly put it, "We give much attention to the maintenance of an atmosphere of freedom and an environment stimulating to scholarship and scientific research interest.
+It is most important to limit their work to that of research."